markwylde/nats-scaled-scheduler/README.md

 #### Parameters

 - `options`: An object containing the following properties:
-  - `options`: NATS connection options.
+  - `nats`: Either NATS connection options or an existing NATS connection instance.
   - `streamName`: The name of the JetStream stream to use for scheduling.

 #### Returns